 Dayspring Villa’s LGBT + Friends Group Featured in Collective Colorado Story

 We are thrilled and honored that Dayspring Villa’s LGBT + Friends group was featured in a December 2022 story by journalist Claire Cleveland, originally published by Collective Colorado.
 LGBTQ+ older adults can face a lot of uncertainty and even discrimination when searching for a senior living community to call home.
 It’s wonderful to share how our community actively works to create space and belonging for LGBTQ+ residents!
 This story was also published by The Colorado Sun.

-This January, the LGBT + Friends group gathered for a learning circle to talk about a big, important question: How can we reduce inequality in senior living communities for LGBT older adults?
+In January of 2020, the LGBT + Friends group gathered for a learning circle to talk about a big, important question: How can we reduce inequality in senior living communities for LGBT older adults?
 Participants are profoundly aware that the majority of LGBT older adults seeking senior living choose to go back into the closet, choosing not to share that they are LGBT out of fear that they will receive inequitable treatment.
 Residents shared ideas on what they thought an inclusive community for LGBT elders would look like.

 Among their ideas and comments:

-With this vision in mind, on behalf of the group, Dayspring Villa and Christian Living Communities (CLC) the operations owner, in partnership with the University of Colorado, applied for and was awarded a grant from The Colorado Health Foundation to address health inequities faced by LGBT older adults.
+With this vision in mind, on behalf of the group, Dayspring Villa and Christian Living Communities (CLC), the operations owner, in partnership with the University of Colorado, applied for and were awarded a grant from The Colorado Health Foundation to address health inequities faced by LGBT older adults.
 The project, “We’re just as normal as everybody else”, is rooted in this vision for inclusive assisted living communities.

-Dayspring Villa is pleased to be partnering with the University of Colorado, which will help evaluate the effectiveness of this training as well as administer the grant.
+Dayspring Villa is pleased to have had the opportunity to partner with the University of Colorado, which has helped evaluate the effectiveness of this training as well as administer the grant.
 If you would like to learn more about this training, please contact Stormie Foust Maley at firstname.lastname@example.org.